clubside/KodiNFOMusicVideos/README.md

 Create and Edit Kodi NFO files for Music Videos collection.

 This is a complete rewrite of my previous two attempts and is now an [Electron](https://electronjs.org/) app.
-Currently you have to clone this repository and use `npm start` to launch the application.
-The first item in the Roadmap below is to use [electron-builder](https://www.electron.build/index.html) to generate executable for Windows and Linux, I don't own a Mac so I won't be able to generate for that platform but the app should run.
+Currently I can only build the excutable for Windows so if you would like to use in on macOs or Linux you'll need to clone the repository and either run or build it yourself.
+I will be looking into solutions for the other platforms.

 ## Main Features